NC STATE IN SEVILLA

 Course Equivalencies

-Please go to the Ohio State Office of International Affairs website for more information regarding credits and course equivalencies for this program.
+Please go to the NC Study Abroad website for more information regarding credits and course equivalencies for this program.

 Registration

 You will not register for classes until you arrive in Seville.
-An academic meeting will be held to provide you with more information on the registration process.
+An academic meeting will be held to provide you with further information on the registration process.

 Registration Deadlines

-The SAS Course Registration Form should be submitted to the program office by:
+The final SAS Course Registration Form will be submitted to the program office by:

 *The actual dates will be confirmed by the on-site staff once you arrive in Seville.

-The drop deadline for courses depends on when regular university courses at EUSA begin.
+The drop deadline for courses depends on when regular university courses begin at EUSA and the Universidad de Sevilla.
 You will be informed of the deadline well in advance.

 Course Load

-You will earn 12-15 credit hours for the semester as follows:
+You will earn a minimum of 12 credit hours for the semester as follows:

-In the SAS program, students usually enroll in a minimum four courses in a given semester.
-This is normally 12 credit hours.
-However, a few courses are worth four credit courses which could raise your total credit hours to 13 or 14 hours.
+In the SAS program, students usually enroll in a minimum of four courses in a given semester.
 The specific number and types of courses you take will depend on your personal linguistic and academic preparation and needs:

-• All students will receive 3 credit hours for the September or January Contemporary Spanish Society course.
+• All students will receive 3 credit hours for the September or January Intensive Spanish Language and Culture course.

-• After the Contemporary Spanish Society course has ended, students can choose to take all their remaining courses from the COWA SAS course offerings or combine COWA courses with 1 or 2 regular university courses at EUSA and/or Univ of Seville with other Spanish students.
+• After the Intensive Spanish Language and Culture course has ended, students will combine COWA courses with 1 or 2 regular university courses at EUSA and the University of Seville with other Spanish students.

 Notes on Registration